-The Baby Bar Exam (FYLSX)
+The Baby Bar Exam – FYLSX 2026

 Who Needs to Take the Baby Bar?

-• Students at unaccredited law schools registered with the California State Bar.
+• students at unaccredited law schools registered with the California State Bar.

 • Law Office Study Program participants, who train under a lawyer or judge instead of attending law school.